woifes/node-monorepo/projects/yasdi-rest/README.md

   - `/values` - Returns a dictionary where the keys are the device serials and the values are a set of inverter values (use this when you have more than 4 devices) Docker compose example:
-  - `/reset` - Triggers a reset of the yasdi library (device search will be repeated)
+  - `/stopProcess` - Ends the process gracefully but with an error exit code (In order to restart via docker)

 ```yaml
 version: '3.8'